PaulKinlan/paul.kinlan.me/content/2024-08-28-fictitious-web.md

 title: I spent an evening on a fictitious web
 published: true
 draft: false
+tags:
+  - websim
+  - simulation
+  - virtual world
+  - web development
+  - creative exploration
+  - interactive experience
+  - online games
+  - website creation
+summary: "An individual explored WebSim, a simulated web environment, creating various sites and applications, including a personal blog clone, a timezone converter, an interactive globe, and a travel site.
+The experience evoked a sense of discovery and playfulness reminiscent of the early web, showcasing the platform's potential for creative exploration and interactive experiences."
 ---

 I saw [https://websim.ai](https://websim.ai) a couple of weeks ago but didn\'t quite get it, and then during some research on the creator and web developer ecosystems I came back to it and my mind was blown.